scikit-build/scikit-build-core/.github/CONTRIBUTING.md

 install(TARGETS cmake_example DESTINATION .)
 ```

-This is built on top of CMakeExtenion, which looks like this:
+This is built on top of CMakeExtension, which looks like this:

 ```
 from scikit_build_core.setuptoools.extension import CMakeExtension